qlik-oss/core-website/docs/tutorials/core.md

 ### Accessing the stack

-Once the stack is deployed, you can retrieve a list of the tasks running on the stack by running the following command:
+Once the stack is deployed,
+you can retrieve a list of the tasks running on the stack by running the following command:

 ```sh
 kubectl get all
 ```

-You can query Mira to return the list of QIX engines it has discovered by calling its `/engines` endpoint:
+You can query Mira to return the list of QIX Engines it has discovered by calling its `/engines` endpoint:

 ```sh
 curl http://<kubernetes node ip>:9100/v1/engines
 ```

-This endpoint returns one or more QIX engine instances and information about these instances in JSON format.
+This endpoint returns one or more QIX Engine instances and information about these instances in JSON format.

 ## Deploying to Nomad